29 min read

 Step 4: Install and Configure the BuddyX Theme

 The BuddyX theme ties the community and commerce layers together visually and functionally.
-Without a purpose-built theme, BuddyBoss and WooCommerce will look like what they are – separate plugins installed on the same WordPress site with inconsistent styling, navigation conflicts, and layout breaks on pages where both systems try to render simultaneously.
+Without a purpose-built theme, the community engine and WooCommerce will look like what they are - separate plugins on the same WordPress site with inconsistent styling, navigation conflicts, and layout breaks on pages where both systems try to render simultaneously.
 BuddyX is built specifically for this stack, which means it handles the tricky areas (vendor store pages, product listings inside community contexts, checkout flows that maintain community navigation) without custom CSS work.

 After installing BuddyX, use the Starter Templates to get a baseline site structure in place quickly.
-The WB Essential Plugin provides additional widgets and blocks that work with BuddyX to surface community content in marketplace contexts – vendor activity feeds in sidebars, recent community discussions near product listings, member spotlights on the homepage.
-These connections between community content and commerce content are what make a BuddyBoss marketplace feel like a single coherent product rather than two separate systems glued together.
+The WB Essential Plugin provides additional widgets and blocks that work with BuddyX to surface community content in marketplace contexts - vendor activity feeds in sidebars, recent community discussions near product listings, member spotlights on the homepage.
+These connections between community content and commerce content are what make a WordPress community marketplace feel like a single coherent product rather than two systems glued together.

 Step 5: Configure Vendor Onboarding